 A minimum cervical dilatation rate of 1 cm/hour throughout the active first stage is unrealistically fast for some women and is therefore not recommended for identification of normal labor progression.
 A slower than 1-cm/hour cervical dilatation rate alone should not be a routine indication for obstetric intervention.

 Labor may not naturally accelerate until a cervical dilatation threshold of 5 cm is reached.
 Therefore the use of medical interventions to accelerate labor and birth (such as oxytocin augmentation or cesarean section) before this threshold is not recommended, provided fetal and maternal conditions are reassuring.

 RECOMMENDED: Midwifery Model of Care (continuity of care).

 DEFINITIONS: Stages of Labor: Early First Stage = 0-5 cm.

 Active First Stage = 6-10 cm.

-Time frames widely variable.
-Average Early stage is up to 12 hours in first-time moms.
+Time frames are widely variable.
+The average Early stage is up to 12 hours in first-time moms.

 NOT RECOMMENDED: Friedman Curve Theory of 1 cm per hour for any stage of labor